-A Lifelines experience has three significant elements: community, activity and content.
+A Lifelines experience has four significant elements: Adventure, Experience, Connection, and Authenticity.
 While most involve outdoor adventure, we also do many of them indoors or on your campus green.

 We value adventure, experience, connection and authenticity.
 These ideals permeate everything we do.

 Lifelines is part of the interdenominational Christian ministry called Cru (formerly Campus Crusade for Christ), which has a presence on more than 1,100 campuses in the United States.
 Our purpose is to use the outdoors to help people grow in relationship with God, in relationships with each other, in character and in leadership.
-Our main audience is college students, though we also take high school students, faculty and Cru staff members on trips.
+Our main audience is college students, although we also serve high school students, faculty, and Cru staff members.

 How We Started

 Lifelines began in 1998 with a group of friends, a stash of outdoor gear and a hunch.
 They believed at a gut level that outdoor adventure would help people form real relationships with God and others.

 They had already seen it happen, on several hiking and whitewater rafting trips.
 Students in the Northeast would not always come to a Christian meeting, but they would come outdoors.
 The love of adventure and experience was contagious—and kept spreading.

 Soon they bought more gear, got professional outdoor training.
 They named it Lifelines, because a lifeline is what one holds to save their life.
 This lifeline would be for all students.